Honda Civic Maintenance Schedule

 It’s important to keep in mind that this is only an overview of the factory-recommended maintenance schedule for your Honda Civic.
 For more detailed information, you’ll need to contact your local authorized Honda dealer.

-Residents in the Baldwin Park and Glendora area can learn more about the Honda Civic maintenance schedule by contacting Norm Reeves Honda Superstore in West Covina.
+Residents in the Los Angeles, Baldwin Park, and Glendora area can learn more about the Honda Civic maintenance schedule by contacting Norm Reeves Honda Superstore in West Covina.
 We can even help you quickly and easily schedule service at our state-of-the-art service center.